Written by Graham Cutbill-White

 “They don’t, because the walk in their shops is part of their business offer.”

 These claims have however been rejected by the Petrol Retailers’ Association.
-The association’s commercial manager, Gordon Balmer, said that the ideas put forward were “not quite as simple” as Simon Cole suggested.
+The association’s commercial manager, Gordon Balmer, said that the ideas put forward were “not quite as simple” as Simon Cole suggested and would come at great expense for the petrol stations.

-Mr Balmer claims that it would cost each petrol station at least £20,000 to change petrol pumps to be able to take card payments before fuelling.
+Mr Balmer claims that Mr Cole’s recommendations would cost each petrol station at least £20,000 and would involve them changing all petrol pumps to pumps that are able to take card payments before fuelling.

 The recommendations come as police forces across the country look to refocus their efforts and reduce smaller, more preventable crimes.
 According to The Sun, in some areas, police are no longer investigating thefts under £50 unless there’s proof of criminal intent or other criminality.